-1. Open StarWind Management Console, right-click on the Servers field and press the Add Server button.
-Add a new StarWind Server which will be used as the Witness node and click OK.
+1. Open the StarWind Management Console, right-click on the Servers field and press the Add Server button.
+Add new StarWind Server to be used as the Witness node and click OK.

-- 2. Right-click on the HA device with the configured Node Majority failover policy and select Replication Manager and press the Add Replica button. - 3.
-Select Witness Node.
+- 2. Right-click the HA device with the configured Node Majority failover policy and select Replication Manager.
+The Replication Manager window will appear.
+Press the Add Replica button. - 3.
+Select Witness Node and click Next

-4. Specify the Witness node Host Name or IP address.
-The default Port Number is 3261.
+4. Specify the Witness node name or its IP address.

-- 5. In Partner Device Setup, specify the Witness device Location.
-Optionally, modify the target name by clicking the appropriate button. - 6.
-In Network Options for Replication, select the synchronization channel with the Witness node by clicking the Change Network Settings button. - 7.
-Specify the interface for Synchronization and Heartbeat and click OK. - 8.
-Click Create Replica and then close the wizard. - 9.
-Repeat the steps above to create other virtual disks if necessary.
+- 5. Specify the Witness device location and its target name if necessary.
+Click Next. - 6.
+For the HA device, select the synchronization channel with the Witness node by clicking on the Change network settings button.

+7. Specify Interfaces for Synchronization Channels, confirm, and click Next.

+8. Click Create Replica.

+- 9. After the device creation is completed, close the Wizard by pressing the Close button. - 10.
+Repeat the steps above to create other virtual disks. - 11.
+The added device will appear in StarWind Management Console.
+The list of HA devices should look as follows: